Where Would We Be Without Failure?

 - Pick up the pieces and get back on track to fulfill your purpose.

-And failure cheerfully responds, “That’s all I ever wanted—to provoke you into taking on new challenges."
+On her way out, she reminds you, “That’s all I ever wanted—to provoke you into taking on new challenges."

 Where would you be, if you had not stood up to failure?

 *Macy's story is adapted from John C. Maxwell's Failing Forward (Thomas Nelson,Inc. Nashville, Tennessee, 2000)